 How did we get here?

-In 2013 Melvin Rigsby – the AP Regional Education Coordinator, (REC) formed a new Regional Course Of Study Advisory Committee (RCOSAC).
-He appointed Rev. Wm David Phillips as the Chairman and asked the new RCOSAC to work on developing a new Course of Study (COS) for the Asia Pacific Region Church of the Nazarene, (APR).
+In 2013 MKR – the AP Regional Education Coordinator (REC), formed a new Regional Course of Study Advisory Committee (RCOSAC).
+He appointed Rev. Wm David Phillips as the Chairman and asked the new RCOSAC to work on developing a new Course of Study (COS) for the Asia Pacific Region Church of the Nazarene (APR).

-The APR covers the geographical area from Japan in the north, down to Australia / New Zealand in the south and as far west as Myanmar and as far east as Micronesian islands, Fiji and Samoa.
-In other words an amazing range of cultures, educational levels and geographical areas.
+The APR covers the geographical area from Japan in the north, down to Australia / New Zealand in the south, as far west as Myanmar, and as far east as Micronesian islands, Fiji, and Samoa.
+In other words, there is an amazing range of cultures, educational levels and geographical areas represented on this region.

-The course was to be outcome based and activity focused.
-This is to say that the aim was to create a COS that would give confidence to a beginning pastor that they could handle the day to day expectations of a local congregation in the context of the Manual of the Church of the Nazarene.
+The course of study was to be outcome based and activity focused.
+This is to say that the aim was to create a COS that would give confidence to beginning ministers that they could handle the day-to-day expectations of a local congregation in the context of the Manual of the Church of the Nazarene.
 The idea was to focus on the regular daily and monthly activities of a pastor.